Credit Agency Dispute Letter

 3. The results must be reported to you after the credit bureau completes its investigation.
 Generally, it takes the credit bureau to send you its report within five business days from the completion of its investigation.

-4. The credit bureau must correct or update the inaccuracies to avoid any financial inconvenience to the consumer within a reasonable timeframe.
+4. The credit bureau must correct or update the inaccuracies to avoid any financial inconvenience to the consumer reporting agency dispute within a reasonable timeframe.
 This guarantees the accurate and current information in your credit report to warrant that you avoid any effects of the credit report inaccuracies on your credit standing.

 Denial of Credit Report Dispute